Best Protein Powder at Costco (2026 Update): Clean, Low-Lead Options Ranked

 Body Fortress Super Advanced Whey

-Why it’s important for Costco-style shoppers: Clean Label Project testing found non-detectable lead at a very low price per serving.
-Proves you don’t need premium branding for a safe whey.
+Why it matters for bulk shoppers: Clean Label Project testing found non-detectable lead at the lowest price per serving of any certified-safe brand.
+Proves you don't need premium branding for a safe whey.

 - Whey concentrate + isolate blend